luan/ember-formbuilder/README.md

 This form sets properties inside the `user` object with the names passed to the `input` helper.
 If you don't have an object to bind the properties, well, you should.
 Just create an hypothetical object to bind over here, properties are created and defaulted to string if they don't exist.
-Syntax is pretty straightforward and similar to SimpleForms one.
+Syntax is pretty straightforward and similar to SimpleForms.
 The add/remove association is inspired by the Cocoon gem.

 ## Events